Bifurcation structure of the flame oscillation

 Here, $Pr$ is the Prandtl number, the ratio of the kinematic viscosity to the thermal diffusivity.
 The temperature field $T$ depends on $Z$, as

-where $Z_{\rm st}$ is the stoichiometric mixture fraction, $T_0$ is the temperature with no combustion, and $T_1$ is the highest temperature in the system.
+where $Z_{\rm st}$ is the stoichiometric mixture fraction, $T_0$ is the temperature with no combustion, and $T_1$ is the highest temperature in the system. $T_1$ and $Z_{\rm st}$ should depend on the actual fuel type and the initial and/or boundary condition of the mass fraction.
 In order to ignore the sound wave, we adopted the low Mach number approximation, assuming that the Mach number, which is the ratio of the flow velocity to the sound velocity, in the flame oscillation was negligibly smaller than unity\cite{Rehm1978}.
 We also assumed that the gas around the flame is the ideal gas, where the dependence of the density on the mass fraction was ignored.
 Under these approximations, $\rho$ and $T$ satisfy the equation of state for the ideal gas,